dmfutcher/git-profile/README.md

 git-profile
 ==========

 *git-profile* is a simple user profile manager for *git*.
-It lets you easily set-up user profiles for git & switch between them, generate remote URLs and more. *git-profile* can help if you:
+It lets you set-up multiple user profiles for git & switch between them, generate remote URLs and more.
+If you ever have to manage multiple identities with git, *git-profile* can make your life easier.

-  * Do open-source work & 9-to-5 work from the same machine
-  * Freelancer & have lots of different organisations to work with
-  * Use multiple git hosts at once
-  * Have an SSH setup that needs you to use strange URLs to push with the right keys (`github.com-{username}` is a common pattern seen on StackOverflow etc.)

 ## Usage

 *git-profile* should be installed as a binary named `git-profile`.
-The `git-` suffix means we can use it like any other git command.
+The `git-` prefix means we can use it like any other git command.

 ### Create a Profile